 Kevin Gillespie is the father of a current C&C student (’26) and joined the Board of Trustees in 2021.
 He has volunteered for several events and school committees at City and Country since 2017.
 Kevin, a native New Yorker, has spent years working in different artistic fields.
 He is currently an art director at Newell Brands.

 Megan Holland joined the Board as a Teacher Representative in 2021.
 Megan has been a Group Teacher for 8 years, teaching the Xs and now the IXsM.
 Megan also facilitates the White Anti-racist Affinity Gathering for C&C faculty and staff and the children’s LGBTQIA+ affinity group, and is a member of the Equity Committee.
 Megan holds her MsEd in Museum Education from Bank Street College of Education and is certified to teach childhood education.
 In addition to teaching at City and Country, Megan has worked as an educator in various NYC museums and is a certified yoga teacher.
 She has a background in archaeology and dance from Barnard College.

 AZ Jenkins has spent her entire life in and around schools as the daughter of a math teacher, and as a student, teacher, librarian, tutor, parent, trustee, and volunteer.
 She has a particular interest in early childhood and literacy, and is involved in efforts to promote education in the Dominican Republic.
 AZ has been a part of the City and Country community since 2001 and is the mother of three graduates and one pig (who volunteers her time for the C&C auction!)

 John Kolz joined the Board in 2012 and served as Board Chair until June 2021.
 Formerly, he served as the Finance Committee Chair, Development Committee Chair, and Chair of the Annual Fund.
-John is a Managing Director at Credit Suisse and is Head of Equity Capital Markets for Technology, Media & Telecom and Healthcare.
-John has his undergraduate degree in engineering from University of Cincinnati and an M.B.A. from Northwestern University.
+John is a Managing Director at RBC Capital Markets and is Head of US Equity Capital Markets.
+John has his undergraduate degree in engineering from the University of Cincinnati and an M.B.A. from Northwestern University.
 John and his wife, Amy, have two sons (’20 and ’22).